 The first section will be for the Creative Thinking A to Z cards.
 Students will need one page for each letter.
 There is one card per letter with four prompts on each card, so they can put all the activities for one card on a page.
 They will need 13 pages to do all the cards.
 Here is a sample title page

 Then, here is an example of how each page will look in their notebook.

 I decided to leave about 20 pages for the Math Early Finisher Task Cards.
 The prompts take a variety of space, but they can label the card on a page and use as much room as they need to.
 I plan to have the kids try to do more than one task per page, if they can.

 You can't see it in the picture (oops!) but I cut the corner off of all twenty pages in the notebook for the math cards.
 That way, it will be easy for kids to flip right to the math section and get started.

 Behind the math pages will be a space for their Language Arts/Reading Early Finisher Task Cards and then another section for their Monthly Reading Skills Task Cards.
 I have a lot of other early finisher/critical thinking task cards, too, so they will leave space for that in the back.
 By the end of the year, they should have a really incredible journal full of all the creative things they have done when they have had a bit of spare time!

-Here is how my display looks.
+Here is how my final display looks.
 I love that there is quite a bit of space for different task cards.
 Each student really only needs one card at a time, so there will be plenty to go around.
-They aren't attached with rings so that they can just take one.
+They aren't attached with rings, so that students can just take one.

 My card holder can display twelve (or more if you want to put more than one in each space) sets of cards for students to be working on.